jenmaz12/dog-go/README.md

 # Dog-Go

 We're your dog's other best friend.
-We've created an app that allows customers to make appointments from local dog walkers.
+We've created an app that allows customers to make appointments with local dog walkers.
 Check it out deployed on Heroku. https://blooming-spire-98049.herokuapp.com/

 ## Layout